What is backing each other up?

 - If your partner seems to be having trouble handling a parenting situation, try not to step in and take control.
 Ask whether your partner would like you to help.

-Debrief problem situations
+Debrief challenging situations

 Support each other in practical ways